 Take a chance, don’t let the unknown diagnosis or unexpected flare stop you from creating a life that is filled with passion and purpose.

-What can be done while waiting?
+What can be done in the meantime?

 I will be the first to confess that it is extremely difficult to think about the future while waiting on a medical test result or diagnosis.
-Tweet

 If you are like me, your mind goes to all the worst-case scenarios and not one of them includes a future you can bear to think about.
 But we can’t allow the unknown to control our destiny.